Armenia

-Between the 16th and 19th centuries, the traditional Armenian homeland composed of Eastern Armenia and Western Armenia came under the rule of the Ottoman and Persian empires, repeatedly ruled by either of the two over the centuries.
+Between the 16th and 19th centuries, the traditional Armenian homeland composed of Eastern and Western Armenia was divided between the Ottoman and Persian empires, with control of various regions shifting between the two powers over time.
 By the 19th century, Eastern Armenia had been conquered by the Russian Empire while most of Western Armenia remained under Ottoman rule.
-During World War I up to 1.5 million Armenians were systematically exterminated in the Armenian genocide.
+During World War I, up to 1.5 million Armenians were systematically exterminated in the Armenian genocide.
 Following the Russian Revolution, the First Republic of Armenia declared independence in 1918.
 By 1920, the state was incorporated into the Soviet Union as the Armenian Soviet Socialist Republic.
-Today's Republic of Armenia became independent in 1991 during the dissolution of the Soviet Union.
+The Republic of Armenia became independent in 1991 during the dissolution of the Soviet Union.

 Modern Armenia is a unitary, multi-party, democratic nation-state.
 It is a developing country and ranks 69th on the Human Development Index as of 2023.
 Its economy is primarily based on industrial output and mineral extraction.
 While Armenia is geographically located in the South Caucasus, it views itself as part of Europe and is generally considered geopolitically European.
 The country is a member of numerous European organisations including the Organization for Security and Co-Operation in Europe, the Council of Europe, the Eastern Partnership, Eurocontrol, the Assembly of European Regions, and the European Bank for Reconstruction and Development.
 Armenia is a member of certain regional groups throughout Eurasia, including the Asian Development Bank, the Collective Security Treaty Organization, (Note: On 12 June 2024, Armenia announced that it would formally withdraw from the CSTO at a later unspecified date) the Eurasian Economic Union, and the Eurasian Development Bank.
 Armenia supported the once de facto independent Republic of Artsakh (Nagorno-Karabakh), which had seceded from Azerbaijan in 1991, until Azerbaijan reincorporated the region through a siege and military offensive in 2023.